awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 **Can I download my certificate provided by Lightsail?**
 No, Lightsail certificates are bound to your Lightsail account and cannot be removed and used outside of Lightsail\.

+## Manual and automatic snapshots<a name="amazon-lightsail-faq-snapshots"></a>

+**What are snapshots?**
+Snapshots are point\-in\-time backups of instances, databases, or block storage disks\.
+You can create a snapshot of your resources at any time, or you can enable automatic snapshots on instances and disks to have Lightsail create snapshots for you\.
+You can use snapshots as baselines to create new resources or to back up your data\.
+A snapshot contains all of the data that is needed to restore your resource \(from the moment when the snapshot was taken\)\.
+When you restore a resource by creating it from a snapshot, the new resource begins as an exact replica of the original resource that was used to create the snapshot\.
+You can manually take snapshots of your Lightsail instances, disks, and databases, or you can use [automatic snapshots](amazon-lightsail-configuring-automatic-snapshots.md) to instruct Lightsail to take daily snapshots of your instances and disks automatically\.
+For more information, see [Snapshots in Amazon Lightsail](understanding-instance-snapshots-in-amazon-lightsail.md)\.

+**What are automatic snapshots?**
+Automatic snapshots are a way to schedule daily snapshots of your Linux/Unix instances in Amazon Lightsail\.
+You can pick a time of the day, and Lightsail will automatically take a snapshot for you each day at the time you chose and always keep your seven most recent automatic snapshots\.
+Enabling snapshots is free, you only pay for the actual storage used by your snapshots\.

+**What are the differences between manual and automatic snapshots?**
+Automatic snapshots cannot be tagged or exported directly to Amazon EC2\.
+However, automatic snapshots can be copied and converted into manual snapshots\.
+To copy an automatic snapshot into a manual one, choose **Keep** from the automatic snapshot’s context menu to copy it as a manual snapshot\.

+**What resources support snapshots?**
+Manual snapshots can be created for instances, databases, and disks\.
+Automatic snapshots can be enabled for Linux or Unix instances using the Lightsail console, Lightsail API, or AWS CLI, and for disks using only the Lightsail API, or AWS CLI\.
+Automatic snapshots are not currently supported for Windows instances, or managed databases\.

+**How long can I store snapshots?**
+Manual snapshots are stored until you choose to delete them\.
+For more information, see [Deleting snapshots in Amazon Lightsail](amazon-lightsail-deleting-snapshots.md)\.
+Automatic snapshots are stored until they are replaced by a newer automatic snapshots\.
+Lightsail stores the latest seven automatic snapshots before deleting the oldest one and replacing it with the newest one\.
+However, you can keep a specific automatic snapshot by copying it as a manual snapshot\.
+For more information, see [Keeping automatic snapshots of instances or disks in Amazon Lightsail](amazon-lightsail-keeping-automatic-snapshots.md)\.
+You will be billed the [snapshot storage fee](https://aws.amazon.com/lightsail/pricing/) for the automatic snapshots stored in your account\.

+**How are automatic snapshots enabled?**
+Automatic snapshots can be enabled using the Lightsail console, Lightsail API, or AWS CLI when you create a Linux or Unix instance, or later after the instance is running\.
+Automatic snapshots can also be enabled for disks when you create them or after they're created; however, it can only be done using the Lightsail API, or AWS CLI\.
+For more information, see [Enabling or disabling automatic snapshots for instances or disks in Amazon Lightsail](amazon-lightsail-configuring-automatic-snapshots.md)\.

+**When are automatic snapshots created?**
+When you enable automatic snapshots, a default time is set based on the AWS Region where the resource is located\.
+You can change the automatic snapshot to your preferred time of day, in hourly increments\.
+For more information, see [Changing the automatic snapshot time for instances or disks in Amazon Lightsail](amazon-lightsail-changing-automatic-snapshot-time.md)\.

+**How many snapshots can I store?**
+You can store as many manual snapshots as you’d like\.
+However, only the latest seven automatic snapshots are stored before the oldest one is replaced with the newest one\.

+**How are snapshots billed?**
+You only pay for the snapshots stored on your Lightsail account\.
+Lightsail snapshots \(manual and automatic\) cost $0\.05 USD/GB\-month to store\.

+**Will I lose my snapshots if I disable automatic snapshots?**
+No\.
+If you disable automatic snapshots, Lightsail will stop creating a daily snapshot, and your existing automatic snapshots will be kept\.
+When you re\-enable automatic snapshots, Lightsail will resume taking daily snapshots, deleting the oldest one and replacing it with the newest one\.

+**What should I do if I don’t want an automatic snapshot to be replaced?**
+You can keep a specific automatic snapshot by copying it as a manual snapshot\.
+For more information, see [Keeping automatic snapshots of instances or disks in Amazon Lightsail](amazon-lightsail-keeping-automatic-snapshots.md)\.

+**Can I delete an automatic snapshot?**
+You can delete an automatic snapshot at any time by choosing **Delete** from the automatic snapshot’s context menu\.
+For more information, see [Deleting automatic snapshots of instances or disks in Amazon Lightsail](amazon-lightsail-deleting-automatic-snapshots.md)\.

+**How can I use snapshots?**
+Snapshots can be used as a baseline or to create new resources if something goes wrong with the original resource\.
+Snapshots can also \.
+For more information, see [Snapshots in Amazon Lightsail](understanding-instance-snapshots-in-amazon-lightsail.md)\.
+Snapshots can also be exported to Amazon EC2 to create new resources within that service\.
+For more information, see [Exporting Amazon Lightsail snapshots](amazon-lightsail-exporting-snapshots.md)\.

 ## Networking<a name="amazon-lightsail-faq-networking"></a>

 **How do I use IPs in Lightsail?**